IvanARodriguez/TaskIt-App/README.md

 1 - Create Tasks.

-2 - Set its priorities (regular or urgent)
+2 - Set the task priorities (regular or urgent)

 3 - Mark it as done and delete it.